Epoch-2026-2027/Learning_Phase/Task-1/Subtask-1/Report.md

   </tr>
 </table>

-* <b>Training stability</b> - No normalisation offers a rough training, plateauing chaotically.
+* <b>Training stability</b> - No normalisation offers rough descent, plateauing chaotically.
 Z-Normalisation offers the highest training stability of the four options.
 Global Min-Max scaling offers the worst performance - the model loses all informaation as very tiny values get compressed even more.
 Sequence-wise Min-Max scaling has a mostly smooth descent, placing it close to the best.

 * <b>Convergence</b> - No normalisation has chaotic convergence, it gets stuck in a locak gradient and starts over-fitting.
 Sequence-wise Min-Max scaling and Z-normalisation offer superior results, while Global Min-Max scaling leads to chaos and no proper convergence.